elunna/ponyup/README.md

 todo: Redesign all elements
 todo: Generic Card class
 todo: Object diagram for Card, Deck,
-todo: Make python2 and 3 compatible
 todo: Make this framework super flexible: Should work with console, curses, tkinter, and django.
-todo: Rename card to cards module
 todo: Move Joker to card module...
 Maybe... it has it's own logic.
-todo: Take hand import out of Seat.
-todo: Move complex player management from Table to a Dealer module
 todo: Consolidate poker tools to a poker module.
 todo: Move testing hands to a test_hands module in the tests directory.
-todo: Use less modules... in general
 todo: Make a CardPile class that has a lot of logic from the evaluator??
 todo: Subclass player to Human, CPU, Dealer.
 Give CPU's strategies.